Become a Delegate

-The delegates are at the heart of IOP’s Public Hydra Blockchain.
-Active Delegates are those from the community who have been elected and authorized to mine or forge Hydra.
-Mining is most likely a term you know well; it’s the act of discovering blocks in a POW framework such as Bitcoin and then being compensated for it.
+Delegates are at the heart of IOP’s public and permissionless Hydra Blockchain.
+Active delegates are those from the community who have been elected and authorized to mine / forge Hydra tokens.
+Mining is the process of discovering blocks in a Proof of Work (POW) consensus model such as Bitcoin and then being compensated for it.
 This process is called forging in a Delegated Proof of Stake (DPoS) consensus model.

-While there can be only 53 active forging delegates in Hydra, the system has every delegate enrolled passively on reserve, which could jump in at any point and replace one of the top 53 active delegates that happen to fall out of service.
+While there can only be 53 active forging delegates in Hydra, registered non-forging delegates are enrolled on standby.
+A non-forging delegate can jump in at any point and replace one of the top 53 active delegates that fall out of service.

-This scheme is very resilient and provides passive delegates an opportunity to substitute active ones at any moment if physically necessary or the community votes somebody else into the active position instead.
-If you believe you can help secure the network and add value to the wider ecosystem, here you can learn how to become a delegate (whether passive or active).
+This scheme is very resilient and provides non-forging delegates an opportunity to replace active ones at any moment if the community votes a new delegate into the active forging position instead.
+If you believe you can help secure the network and add value to the wider ecosystem, you can learn how to become a delegate here.

 What is a Delegate?

-The Hydra Public Network is constructed and secured by 53 active forging (aka mining) delegates through a DPoS consensus model.
-Delegates operate nodes that secure new blocks as well as validate them.
-Anyone can operate a Hydra node and register a delegate, but only delegates who have been voted into the top 53 positions can forge (create) new blocks and be rewarded with Hydras.
-The delegate system is extremely competitive, as any delegate on the long list of delegates can move in or out of the top 53 forging positions at one time.
+The Hydra ledger is constructed and secured by 53 active forging (aka mining) delegates through a DPoS consensus model.
+Delegates operate nodes that validate new blocks and transactions in order to secure the blockchain.
+Anyone can operate a Hydra node and register a delegate.
+However, only delegates who have been voted into the top 53 positions can forge (create) new blocks and be rewarded with Hydra tokens.
+The delegate system is extremely competitive, as a delegate can move in or out of the top 53 forging positions at any time.

-Socially, there are many reasons to become a delegate for Hydra, from being part of an innovative and cutting-edge team to the enduring friendships created within our delegate community.
-We hold delegates with high regard in our community for a myriad of reasons, because of their crucial function.
+There are many reasons to become a delegate for Hydra such as being part of an innovative and cutting-edge team to forming enduring friendships within our delegate community.
+We hold delegates with high regard in our community because of their crucial function.

-Economically and technically, it’s all about the IOP Stack and our vision of building a completely decentralized, permissionless stack and infrastructure that can be free from entry barriers and censorship.
-Our Decentralized Identities (DID) is the first major project in our IOP Stack.
+Economically and technically, it’s all about the IOP Stack and our underlying infrastructure that is free from entry barriers and censorship.

-This is just one of the many many examples the IOP Stack offers.
-To secure and maintain this DID system and all the following projects, we need a league of “delegates” who will be rewarded for making this system fast, resilient, and possible.
+To secure and maintain this system, we need a league of “Delegates” who are rewarded for making this system fast, resilient, and possible.

 Secure the Network

-To help secure the Hydra network, you will be an essential component.
-You will operate your node to help verify transactions and strengthen the Hydra network.
-In addition to this infrastructure, our DID system requires a rapid and secure underlying Hydra network.
+To help secure the Hydra ledger, you will be an essential component.
+You will operate your node to help verify transactions and strengthen the Hydra Blockchain.
+In addition to this infrastructure, our self-sovereign identity system requires a rapid and secure underlying Hydra ledger.

 Forge New Blocks

-Delegate nodes are accountable for forging (mining) fresh blocks, thereby increasing and growing the network one block at a time every 12 seconds.
-Each block that a Hydra delegate effectively validates produces 8 HYD in reward.
+Delegate nodes are accountable for forging (mining) fresh blocks, thereby increasing and growing the network one block at a time.
+Every 12 seconds, a Hydra delegate effectively validates a block and produces 8 HYD in reward.

 Grow the Ecosystem

 You’ll need a few things to run your delegate node.
-At the very least, you’ll need a good setup with some basic memory requirements.
-We recommend two CPU Cores, with at least 8GB of ram, Ubuntu 18.04 (or any version of Linux that you’re comfortable with) and a 40GB+ SSD.
-You will need a dedicated server and ideally a backup server, too.
+At minimum, you’ll need a good setup with some basic memory requirements.
+We recommend two CPU Cores, at least 8GB of RAM, Ubuntu 18.04 (or any version of Linux that you’re comfortable with), and a 40GB+ SSD.
+You will need a dedicated server and ideally a backup server.

-We highly recommend delegate servers to be placed in high-quality networks and not cheap VPS.
-As we have a global reach and expect millions to use our tech stack in the future, all delegates must be interconnected properly in decent data centers with proper infrastructure.
+We highly recommend delegate servers to be placed in high-quality networks and not cheap VPS providers.
+As we have a global reach, all delegates must be interconnected in decent data centers with proper infrastructure.

 Skills, Knowledge, and Experience

 The first steps are registering your delegate in the Hydra Desktop Wallet and setting up your node.
-You must first make sure that you download the wallet and then follow the instructions for starting the process below:
+First make sure that you download the wallet and follow the instructions for starting the process below:

 Claiming Your Delegate

-The next step is to claim your delegate on the website of the community-run Hydra Delegates website once your delegate is up and running.
-You must submit a proposition to share with electors once you have claimed your delegate.
+The next step is to claim your delegate on the community-run Hydra Delegates website once you are up and running.
+You must submit a proposition to share with voters once you have claimed your delegate.

 Visit our community-run delegate resource for more information on delegate proposals and how to submit your own.